 Keep in mind that while Division I coaches are not permitted to directly contact athletes until September 1st of their junior year according to recently updated NCAA recruiting guidelines, there is no such restriction imposed on athletes.
 This means you can contact coaches with questions or statements of interest at any time, even during freshman or sophomore year of high school.

 A good rule of thumb is to treat the athletic recruitment process like a job search.
-Since the major task is to convince the coach that you are a great fit for their program, top priority should be placed on getting your name on their recruitment list and giving them the opportunity to watch you play.
-Most coaches do not attend club or high school matches, but they may be attending larger showcase tournaments and will only know to look for you if you let them know where you’ll be.
+Since the major task is to convince the coach that you are a great fit for their program, your top priority should be getting your name on their recruitment list and giving them the opportunity to watch you play.
+If you are playing in one of the larger showcase tournaments, coaches will only know to look for you if you let them know where you’ll be.

-Most coaches will not be able to travel to watch a match with only one player of interest, so more creative methods to get spotted will likely be required.
+Most coaches will not be able to travel to watch a match with only one player of interest, so you need to get creative and promote yourself.
 As mentioned before, it is beneficial to create an exciting highlight video and send the link to coaches in your initial email correspondences.
 Highlight videos are a great way for coaches to get to know your skills and pique their curiosity about seeing you play for an entire match.

 The second way is to attend camps where you are sure the coaches will be.
 Once again, email the coaches directly to find out where they will be and make every effort possible to be there.
 College soccer camps are usually held during the spring or summer and are often run by the college coaches themselves, in addition to high-level club coaches.
 You can find information about summer camps at the homepage of the school you’re interested in attending.